smasongarrison/AutoHotKey_Scripts/Compile/output.txt

 ::necessary prerequisite::prerequisite
 ::smooth to the touch::smooth
 ::general consensus::consensus
-::costs a total of::costs
+;::costs a total of::costs
 ::reverted back::reverted
 ::in actual fact::in fact
-:*:a specific example::an example
+;::a specific example::an example
 ::in two equal halves::in halves
 ::different varieties::varieties
 ::percolate down::percolate